Eric-Song-Nop/Eric-Song-Nop.github.io/pages/Whois Ericoolen.md

-- Current a computer science master student
+- Current a computer science master student in the Netherlands, interested in all tooling techniques that help coders to write *Safe*, *Clean*, and **
 	- ### Contact
 		- GMail: *EricYFSong* at the address you know
 - ## Education